dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/index.md

 - [Review and Adjust the detected boundaries]({{ site.codegallery }}usecases/sample1.html)

-    This sample demonstrates the use case to review and adjust the detected boundaries and export the result images in PDF format.
+    This sample demonstrates the use case to review and adjust the detected boundaries.

     [Check out it online]()